WilsonMak50/COMP3335-DatabaseSecurityProject/README.md

 4. Type localhost in browser to see the website

-5. Type localhost:80 to access myPhpAdmin
+5. Type localhost:80 to access phpMyAdmin

 Demonstration:
 https://youtu.be/Eb78rAA1BRM